Fighting Exponentially Small Gaps by Counterdiabatic Driving: Counterdiabatic driving

 with

 where the last equation assumes that the spectrum of $H[\lambda(t)]$ is nondegenerate \cite{Berry2009Transitionless}.
-The first term on the right-hand side of $H_1[\lambda]$ is the generator of parallel transport familiar from proofs of the adiabatic theorem.
-The second term, being diagonal in the instantaneous eigenbasis, provides the correct Berry phase associated with a perfectly adiabatic trajectory~\cite{Berry1984Quantal}.
+The first term on the right-hand side of $H_1[\lambda]$ is the generator of parallel transport, familiar from proofs of the adiabatic theorem.
+The second term, which is diagonal in the instantaneous eigenbasis, provides the correct Berry phase associated with a perfectly adiabatic trajectory~\cite{Berry1984Quantal}.

 The challenge in utilizing the CD Hamiltonian, such as the one in Eq.~\eqref{eq:H1_spectral}, comes from the fact that the terms involved are highly non-local and multiple-body, being $\dyad{\partial_\lambda n}{n}$ similar in structure to a projector~\cite{delCampo2012Assisted}.
-For this reason, a growing body of works has been investigating the possibility of truncating the CD Hamiltonian to few-body local terms while retaining the suppression of diabatic transitions~\cite{delCampo2012Assisted,Takahashi2013Transitionless,Saberi2014Adiabatic,Damski2014Counterdiabatic,Sels2017Minimizing,Claeys2019Floquet,Hartmann2022Polynomial,Cepaite2023Counterdiabatic}.
-A convenient framework to this end relies on the Floquet-Krylov expansion of the CD term~\cite{Claeys2019Floquet,Takahashi2024Shortcuts,Bhattacharjee2023Lanczos}.
+For this reason, a growing body of works has investigated the possibility of truncating the CD Hamiltonian to few-body local terms, while retaining the suppression of diabatic transitions~\cite{delCampo2012Assisted,Takahashi2013Transitionless,Saberi2014Adiabatic,Damski2014Counterdiabatic,Sels2017Minimizing,Claeys2019Floquet,Hartmann2022Polynomial,Cepaite2023Counterdiabatic}.
+A convenient framework for this purpose relies on the Floquet-Krylov expansion of the CD term~\cite{Claeys2019Floquet,Takahashi2024Shortcuts,Bhattacharjee2023Lanczos}.
 Using the equivalent representation

 with $\epsilon=0^+$, one can expand the integrand in powers of $x$ and find, upon integration,